-When the invoice for your Planning Permit Application fees have been paid, the Development Services Team will send your application on to Planners for assessment.
+When the invoice for your Planning Permit Application fees has been paid, the Development Services team will send your application on to Planners for assessment.
 The Planner will assess your application, taking into account where the land is located (zone) and how the Flinders Planning Scheme 1994 determines aspects of your proposed development.
 Following this, the timeframe to when a decision is made will be dependent on the application type.

 Legislation requires councils to process a planning application within a maximum of 42 days but many applications take less time to process.